MicrosoftDocs/architecture-center/docs/reference-architectures/identity/adds-forest.md

 This reference architecture shows how to create an AD DS forest in Azure with a one-way outgoing trust relationship with an on-premises domain.
 The forest in Azure contains a domain that does not exist on-premises, but because of the trust relationship, logons made against on-premises domains can be trusted for access to resources in the separate Azure domain.

-Typical uses for this architecture include maintaining security separation for objects and identities held in the cloud, and migrating individual domains from on-premises to the cloud.
+Typical uses for this architecture include maintaining security separation for objects and identities held in the cloud, and migrating individual domains from on-premises to the cloud. [**Deploy this solution**.](#deploy-the-solution)

 [![0]][0]

+*Download a [Visio file][visio-download] of this architecture.*

 ## Architecture